-The purchase of Photo Etch's assets has significant strategic benefit to the Corporation as the acquisition is accelerating its penetration of a significant number of commercial aerospace, defense and simulator customers, primarily in the United States.
-The acquisition of Photo Etch is also accelerating the process of increasing the utilization rates of FTG's Aerospace facilities.
+The purchase of PhotoEtch's assets had significant strategic benefit to the Corporation as the acquisition accelerated its penetration of a significant number of commercial aerospace, defense and simulator customers, primarily in the United States.
+The acquisition of PhotoEtch also accelerated the process of increasing the utilization rates of FTG's Aerospace facilities.

-In May 2016, the Corporation entered into a sale and purchase agreement to purchase substantially all of the assets of the Printed Circuit Technology business of Teledyne Technologies Incorporated ("Teledyne PCT") for approximately US \$9,300 or approximately Cdn. \$12,127, subject to customary working capital and other adjustments, which netted to \$nil and are now settled.
+In May 2016, the Corporation entered into a sale and purchase agreement to purchase substantially all of the assets of the Printed Circuit Technology business of Teledyne Technologies Incorporated ("Teledyne PCT") for approximately US \$9,300 or approximately Cdn. \$12,127, subject to customary working capital and other adjustments, which netted to \$nil and were settled in fiscal 2016.
 The acquisition closed on July 8, 2016.
-Under the terms of the acquisition, the Corporation has acquired equipment, working capital, product designs, process know-how and customer contracts of Teledyne PCT.
+Under the terms of the acquisition, the Corporation had acquired equipment, working capital, product designs, process know-how and customer contracts of Teledyne PCT.